cclauss/Chess/README.md

 ## Installation
 To download & extract PhantomChess, the first thing to do is download the `Phantom_installer.py` file in the master branch.
 Place it in the directory to extract to and run.

+### Easy method
+Although it is more error-prone and not quite as user friendly as I'd like, a single executable is available (`Simple.exe`).
+All you have to do is download this.
+You don't even have to have Python installed to run it! (built with [PyInstaller][1])

 ## Static board analysis
 How exactly does Phantom analyze a board and give it a score?
 It uses a set of heuristics coded into the Phantom.ai.pos_eval.heuristics file.
 This is a list of the currently active heuristics that are used to analyze a board: